Eden Fesi: Fictional character biography

 Eden Fesi, a mutant teleporter living in Kata Tjuta, Australia under the tutelage of Gateway, is recruited by Nick Fury to be a part of his Secret Warriors.
 Hesitant at first, he agrees when Gateway gives his blessing.
 Almost immediately after being recruited, Eden has to teleport the entire team into the middle of a large battle aboard a dock to save Fury.
-He accompanies the team on several missions, including an infiltration of the H.A.M.M.E.R. base that brings them into conflict with the Dark Avengers and an attack on a HYDRA base that leaves Eden critically wounded.
+He accompanies the team on several missions, including an infiltration of the H.A.M.M.E.R. base that brings them into conflict with the Dark Avengers and an attack on a Hydra base that leaves Eden critically wounded.
 The team disbands, as Hellfire had betrayed them and Eden slips into a coma.
 Eden eventually makes a full recovery.

 As part of the Marvel NOW! event, Eden is now operating under the moniker Manifold.
 He is recruited by Captain America and Iron Man to the Avengers, as a part of their attempt to make the team more global in scope.
-As part of the Avengers, he encounters the Guardians of the Galaxy when the latter team is ambushed and nearly slain by mysterious aliens.

-During the Secret Wars storyline, Black Panther prepares Manifold for his task which calls on him to sacrifice himself to teleport other heroes to the safety of Mister Fantastic's lifeboat.
-Manifold teleports other superheroes like Spider-Man and Star-Lord to Mister Fantastic's lifeboat.
-When mutants founded the island nation of Krakoa, Manifold was subsequently recruited to the island's space program - the latest incarnation of S.W.O.R.D. - as the 'Quintician', one of 'The Six', and leader of the Teleport Team.

-During Destiny of X, Eden Fesi tells Cable he is leaving the S.W.O.R.D team.
+When Krakoa is established as a mutant nation, Manifold joins S.W.O.R.D. as the 'Quintician', the leader of the Teleport Team.
+Destiny later learns that Manifold will be essential to the future of Krakoa and the survival of mutantkind and places him in stasis until he can fulfill his purpose.
+Manifold is later freed and helps the X-Men infiltrate Orchis' base.

 Powers and abilities

-Eden's mutation allows him to bend reality, folding and twisting space-time.
+Eden's mutation allows him to bend reality, fold and twist space-time, and speak with the very universe.
 Daisy Johnson described him as a "souped-up teleporter".
 Eden's portals stay open until he chooses to close them.
-It was recently revealed that Eden actually talks to space.
-Abigail Brand reported that Eden asks space to do things for him, such as fold so he can walk across and essentially teleport, or he can ask space to bend light around him rendering him invisible.
+It is later revealed that Eden actually talks to space and is described as a quintician.
+Abigail Brand reported that Eden asks space to do things for him, such as fold so he can walk across and essentially teleport, ask space to bend light around him rendering him invisible, and even teleport solar plasma from the sun to his hand.

 Other versions

-In an unnamed alternate reality, Caucasian version of Manifold (wearing the same costume as Eden) appears in Wakanda alongside the villainess Black Swan.
-Black Swan later kills this Manifold after his teleportation abilities cease to function.
-In the following issue, she refers to her actions as a mercy killing, stating that a Manifold is unable to use his or her abilities once they leave their own universe.
+An alternate universe variant of Manifold from an unidentified universe appears in New Avengers (vol. 3).
+He initially works with Black Swan, but she kills him after his teleportation abilities cease to function.